 Eden Ahbez – Wild Boy: The Lost Songs Of Eden Ahbez (Uncut Studio Recordings)

-* First time on CD unreleased and rare studio recordings by eden ahbez.
+* Unreleased and rare studio recordings by Eden Ahbez.

-* An important collection in a history of psychedelic music.
+* An essential collection of early psychedelic music.

 * Taken from Original Tapes and mastered by Grammy-nominated Jessica Thompson.

 * Available on CD and limited colored and black vinyl

 “Wild Boy …” is a reissue of the well-known 2016 release curated by Brian Chidester, renowned researcher and biographer of Eden Ahbez.
 Especially for this album, Brian wrote an interesting text about Abi’s life, which definitely became the decoration of the release.

 With the new 2020 re-release, we went a little further and kept what is commonly referred to as studio cuts.
 It’s a few more minutes in the studio with ahbez himself, full of emotion and life.
 In addition, to the delight of fans, the edition includes an additional composition Nature Boy (Mantovani Orchestra).

 Especially, it is worth noting the outstanding mastering prepared from practically decomposed tapes by the Grammy-nominated Jessica Thompson, which guarantees the deepest and warmth possible sound.
 Jessica a huge ahbez fan and we’re highly appreciated for what she has done to save his music for the future.